patonlab/pyQRC/README.md

 #### Installation
 Easy:
-1. Pipy installation: `pip install pyqrc`
+Pipy installation: `pip install pyqrc`

 Alternatively:

-3. Clone the repository https://github.com/bobbypaton/pyQRC.git and add to your PYTHONPATH variable
+Clone the repository https://github.com/bobbypaton/pyQRC.git and add to your PYTHONPATH variable

-4. Run the script as a python module with your Gaussian output files (the program expects log or out extensions) and can accept wildcard arguments.
+Then run the script as a python module with your Gaussian output files (the program expects log or out extensions) and can accept wildcard arguments.

 **Correct Usage**